dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

 (4) send acked packets.
 This gives you a simple starting point for networking.

-  - Make sure you go through the [CHEATSHEET](./CHEATSHEET-nrf24l01p.md).
-    A bunch of facts you need are there, so it's a good cheatcode.

 The code is currently setup so that all the tests *should* pass if you just run `make check`.
-   - ***NOTE: with 50+ people in one room we will have signficant RF interference***
+   - ***NOTE: with 70+ people in one room we may have signficant RF interference***
    - So: if the tests don't pass, this doesn't mean the code is broken.
      It may just mean you are getting interference.

-   - if you look in `nrf-default-values.h` there are different addresses you can try (you can use others too).
+     If you look in `nrf-default-values.h` there are different addresses you can try (you can use others too).
+You can change `server_addr` and `client_addr` (the tests use these for configuration).
      Worth plugging them in to see if reduces issues.

-You can also use a different channel.
+     You can also use a different channel by changing `nrf_default_channel`.

+     NOTE: if you change these values, the tests won't pass as-is since the addresses are encoded in them.
+Make sure "make run" works fine, make a backup copy of the tests and you can then regenerate the tests with "make emit".

 <p align="center">
   <img src="images/nrf-closeup.jpg" width="250" />